Gel Database MCP server

 search-gel-docs

-Allows the AI agent to search through Gel documentation to find information about EdgeQL syntax, features, or examples.
+Allows your LLM agent to search through the Gel documentation to find relevant information about EdgeQL syntax, features, or examples.

 search_term: "for loop"